- Start dateNovember 1, 2018

 These hydrogen costs will be the result of the final conceptual design, but will also be influenced by potential upsides: eg Oxygen and Heat credits.
 The benchmark hydrogen reference, will consist of present grey hydrogen production costs and estimated CO2 emission costs or alternatively grey hydrogen costs combined with CCS.

-Partial study: Integration of gigawatt scale electrolysis facility in 5 industrial clusters
+Integration of gigawatt scale electrolysis facility in 5 industrial clusters

 A partial study revolving around the required space for a gigawatt-scale electrolysis plant, the required infrastructure, and the hydrogen demand at a large number of potential locations resulted in a public summary in the spring of 2020.
 Experts from industry, energy infrastructure and regional government of all five industrial clusters contributed to the study.
 Over the past two years, they convened regularly to map out the possibilities and requirements for gigawatt scale hydrogen production.
 This was the first time that such an inventory has been carried out on a national scale.